Fiveable

 • Linear Regression T Test

-For example, If given a problem involving one of the linear regression t procedures, it is most common that you will be given a computer output and be asked to make a conclusion or construct an interval.
+When a problem involves the linear regression t procedures, you will most often be given a computer output and asked to make a conclusion or construct an interval.

-Remember from Unit 2, that we are only focusing on the inference values associated with the slope, which is the row entitled “Sick Days.”
+Remember from two-variable data work that you focus on the inference values associated with the slope, which is the row labeled "Sick Days."

 Confidence Interval

-In order to construct a confidence interval like we discussed in Section 9.2, we will need the point estimate (sample slope), t-score and standard error.
+To construct a confidence interval for the slope, you need the point estimate (sample slope), the t critical value, and the standard error.

-Everything except our t-score is given in the computer output, so we have to calculate our t-score based on our confidence level and sample size.
-We will first calculate our degrees of freedom of 28 and then use that with the invT function to calculate our t-score.
-We get a t-score of 2.05 for a 95% confidence level.
+Everything except the t critical value is given in the computer output, so calculate the t value from the confidence level and sample size.
+First find the degrees of freedom, which is nโˆ’2=28n - 2 = 28, then use the invT function to get a t critical value of about 2.05 for a 95% confidence level.

 Hypothesis Test

-The other option for inference would be to use the p-value to make a judgment on the hypothesis test.
-In this example, our p-value for the slope is 0.02, which is usually considered significant enough to reject our null hypothesis.
+The other option is to use the p-value to make a decision about the test.
+Here the p-value for the slope is 0.02, which is small enough to reject the null hypothesis at the usual 0.05 level.

-• Since our p value 0.02<0.05, we reject the null hypothesis.
-We have significant evidence that the true slope of the regression model between the number of sick days taken and the number of wellness visits is not 0.
+• Since the p-value 0.02<0.050.02 < 0.05, we reject the null hypothesis.
+We have convincing evidence that the true slope of the regression model relating the number of sick days taken and the number of wellness visits is not 0.

-(1) A marketing research firm is interested in determining whether the proportion of adults in the United States who use a certain brand of toothpaste is significantly different from 50%.
-They survey a random sample of 500 adults and find that 270 of them use the toothpaste.
-Which of the following tests is/are appropriate to use?
+(1) A marketing research firm wants to determine whether the proportion of U.S. adults who use a certain brand of toothpaste is significantly different from 50%.
+They survey a random sample of 500 adults and find that 270 use the toothpaste.

-(2) A high school statistics teacher wants to determine whether the mean score on a certain statistics exam is significantly different from 80.
-They administer the exam to a random sample of 25 students and find that the mean score is 78.
-Which of the following tests is/are appropriate to use?
+(2) A high school statistics teacher wants to determine whether the mean score on a certain exam is significantly different from 80.
+They give the exam to a random sample of 25 students and find a mean score of 78.

-(5) A nutritionist is interested in determining whether the mean daily caloric intake of a certain population is significantly different from 2000 calories.
-They collect data from a random sample of 50 individuals from the population and find that the mean caloric intake is 1950 calories.
-Which of the following tests is/are appropriate to use?
+(5) A nutritionist wants to determine whether the mean daily caloric intake of a population is significantly different from 2000 calories, using a random sample of 50 individuals with a mean of 1950 calories.

-(9) A real estate agent is interested in determining whether there is a significant relationship between the size of a house (in square feet) and its sale price.
-They collect data on the sizes and sale prices of a random sample of houses and find that there is a positive relationship between the two variables.
-Which of the following tests is/are appropriate to use?
+(9) A real estate agent wants to determine whether there is a relationship between the size of a house (in square feet) and its sale price, using a random sample of houses.

 Answers